 Going back to my friend, her quotes were “apples-to-apples” meaning we kept everything the same when comparing policies.
 Then we raised her deductibles from $500 to $1,000 and her savings were even greater.
 If you choose to not get a free quote, at least review your deductible and raise it if you can afford to do so.

 With the drop in housing prices, many homeowners are still underwater.
-If you are one of the few who is not, I encourage you to look into refinancing.
+If you are one of the few who is not (or one of the many that qualify for HARP or HAMP), I encourage you to look into refinancing.
 Rates are at historic lows right now.
 As of this writing, you can get a 15 year fixed mortgage for under 3%.
-When you factor inflation into the picture, that is essentially a 0% interest rate!
+When you factor inflation into the picture, you are essentially paying a 0% interest rate!

 This was another topic I discussed with my friend.
-She refinanced a few years ago to 5.375% 30 year mortgage.
-She can now refinance into a 15 year fixed mortgage and her monthly payment will increase by $200 per month.
+She refinanced a few years ago to a 30 year mortgage at 5.375%.
+Since rates have dropped since then, she can now refinance into a 15 year fixed mortgage and her monthly payment will increase by $200 per month.
 She will pay off the loan 15 years faster and save over $130,000 in interest.

-For the most part, avoid buying a new car.
+For the most part, avoid buying a brand new car.
 When you factor depreciation into the mix, it’s a losing battle.
-The only scenario where you could justify buying a new car is if you keep the car until the wheels fall off, it has been a reliable vehicle in the past (meaning you could get 200-300,000 miles out of it) and you either pay cash or can get an interest rate under 3%.
-Otherwise, your best bet is to buy a car that is two or three years old that is in great shape.
+The only scenario where you could justify buying a new car is if you keep the car until the wheels fall off, it has been a reliable vehicle in the past (meaning you could get 200,000 miles out of it) and you either pay cash or can get an interest rate under 3%.
+Otherwise, your best bet is to buy a car that is a few years old that is in great shape.
 Doing so will save you thousands of dollars.

 Also, try to stay away from sports cars or other types of cars that carry high insurance premiums with them.
 This will also save you money over the life of the car.
 Lastly, make sure you follow the maintenance schedule for the car as well.
 It may be a pain to take it to a mechanic (not the dealership) and have the routine maintenance completed, but doing so will greatly improve the chances of the vehicle lasting for as long as possible.